 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

 - Number of occupants in the house

-- General air pollution in the your city area or construction taking place nearby
+- General air pollution in the North America area or construction taking place nearby

-For your typical 1"-3" air filters, the manufacturer specs basically say to change them bi-monthly, which is in fact a great rule of thumb.
+For your typical 1"-3" air filters, the manufacturer specs basically say to change them bi-monthly, which is actually a great rule of thumb.
 However, general guidelines are not applicable to all.
-If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more regularly than OEM specifications.
-On the other hand, if you're in a remote area, own a infrequently occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
+If you have to endure light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+On the other hand, if you're in a less populated area, own a infrequently occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
 Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter fast.
-Clearly, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.
+Of course, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause diminished HVAC performance.

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months